Nyx: Rhapsodies

-In the longest Orphic poem, the Rhapsodic Theogony, or Rhapsodies (1st century BC/AD), though the first deity to exist is Chronos, several fragments appear to assign a primordial role to Night.
+In the longest Orphic poem, the Rhapsodies, or Rhapsodic Theogony (1st century BC/AD), though the first deity to exist is Chronos, several fragments appear to assign a primordial role to Night.
 Several writers describe the elemental mass from which Chronos emerges as dark and shadowy in nature, while the Byzantine author John Malalas reports that in Orpheus it is "gloomy Night" who "[comes] first", and Damascius similarly refers to Night as the "first being".
 When the god Phanes springs from the cosmic egg created by Chronos, there emerges a bright light, at which point Night is the only one who looks upon him.
 Phanes then creates the cosmos, doing so from within the cave of Night; a passage from the Rhapsodies states that "these things are what the father made in the misty cave", and the Neoplatonist philosopher Hermias describes Phanes as being seated in the "shrine of Night".
 Damascius similarly records that the two deities live together, while Proclus refers to the couple as the "two rulers in the sky ... seated eternally in the innermost shrine".
-In the poem's narrative, Night is both the consort and his daughter of Phanes, and, by him, becomes the mother of Uranus and Gaia.
+In the poem's narrative, Night is both the consort and the daughter of Phanes, and, by him, becomes the mother of Uranus and Gaia.
 She is described as the second ruler of the gods, being preceded in this role by Phanes, and followed by her son Uranus.
 Proclus relates that Phanes passes on his rule to Nyx by giving her a sceptre which he created himself, handing it on to her willingly, and that after her own time as ruler, she too passes on the sceptre voluntarily, giving it to her son Uranus.
 When Phanes gives her the sceptre, he seemingly also confers upon her the gift of prophecy.

 Proclus reports that Night is called the "immortal nurse of the gods" in the Rhapsodies, as she is the Derveni Theogony, and Damascius similarly refers to her as the "nurse of all things".
 In the poem's narrative, she is described as raising her grandson Cronus, though West suggests that she may have nurtured all of the Titans.
 According to Hermias, the young Zeus is reared in the cave of Night by the nymphs Amalthea and Adrasteia, the latter of which protects the child by standing at the door of the cave, clanging cymbals.
 Once Zeus reaches adulthood, Night delivers several prophecies to him, presumably from this same cave.
 During the reign of Cronus, she prophesies to Zeus that he will become the fifth king of the gods, and advises him on how he can overthrow his father.
 She directs him to use a "trick through honey", and then wait until Cronus is standing "under trees with high foliage, drunk with the works of loud-buzzing bees", before binding him.
 After becoming king, Zeus returns to Night, and asks her how he can solidify his rule, to which she responds: